-CK Life Sciences' pharmaceutical R&D is focused primarily on oncology and diseases with unmet needs.
+CK Life Sciences' pharmaceutical R&D is focused primarily on cancer vaccines and pain management.
 Our research is conducted at in-house laboratories, as well as in conjunction with partner companies and academic institutions around the world.

-So far, significant progress has been made.
-Two of our cancer-related products are currently in advanced stages of clinical development in North America:
+Two of our drug candidates are currently in advanced stages of clinical development in North America:

-- POL-103A, a therapeutic vaccine for the treatment of melanoma, is being developed by Polynoma LLC, a subsidiary of CK Life Sciences in the US.
+- Seviprotimut-L, a therapeutic vaccine for the treatment of melanoma, is being developed by Polynoma LLC.

 At present, the management of severe cancer pain generally involves the use of morphine and other opiates.
-This can often result in undesirable side effects.
-TTX has the advantage of being non-opioid and non-addictive, with quick onset of action and long lasting effects.
-TTX is developed to fulfil a significant unmet medical need in cancer patients with moderate to severe pain.
+This often results in undesirable side effects.